wildbillh/delimited-file-reader/README.md

     console.log('Elvis has left the building!');
 });

-fileReader.parse('./simple-example.csv');
+// The parse method takes a string filename or a read stream as an argument. fileReader.parse('./simple-example.csv');

 // comment: # Example file using comma delimited format with comments
 // data: {"field_0":"value1-1","field_1":"value2-2"}